Virginia Gardner

-Virginia Gardner (also known as Ginny Gardner; born April 18, 1995) is an American actress who played Karolina Dean in the Hulu original series Marvel's Runaways (2017–2019), Vicky in David Gordon Green's horror film Halloween (2018) and Shiloh Hunter in Lionsgate's survival film Fall (2022).
+Virginia Elizabeth Gardner (also known as Ginny Gardner; born April 18, 1995) is an American actress who played Karolina Dean in the Hulu original series Marvel's Runaways (2017–2019), Vicky in David Gordon Green's horror film Halloween (2018), and Shiloh Hunter in Lionsgate's survival film Fall (2022).

-Life and career

-Virginia Gardner, second from right, at the 2017 New York Comic Con, with the cast of Runaways.
+Early life

-Gardner was born in Sacramento, California.
-She attended Sacramento Country Day School from kindergarten to eighth grade.
-She took part in many of her middle school's productions.
+Virginia Elizabeth Gardner was born on April 18, 1995 in Sacramento, California.
+She attended Sacramento Country Day School from kindergarten to eighth grade, taking part in many of her middle school's productions.
 In 2011, she took online schooling when she moved to Los Angeles, but then chose to take the California High School Proficiency Exam when she was allowed to, in October 2011.
-Her desire to act was due to the 2001 Sean Penn film I Am Sam; "In the movie, Dakota Fanning's dad has autism, and I have a brother with autism and I remember watching that as a young girl and relating to her character and being affected by that," Gardner explains.
-"That’s what made me want to get into this industry and make things that can affect people and that people can relate to."
-She has a black belt in taekwondo, and also took up boxing and nunchucks.
+Her desire to act was due to the 2001 film I Am Sam, explaining "[I wanted to] make things that can affect people and that people can relate to."
+Her nonverbal autistic brother Chas inspired her as well.

+Gardner initially lived with her mother to pursue acting full-time.
+Gardner lived with her mother for the first year; however, once she started to be more successful and able to handle herself, she moved into her own apartment and began to live on her own.